 Resources for a Creative Habit

 I started intentionally building a creative habit in 2020.
-The shift happened when I decided I was going to pursue a career as an artist.
-I knew that professional artists play in sketchbooks and are dedicated to the practice, so I began trying to build a habit because I was serious about becoming professional.
+The shift happened when I decided I wanted to make art at a professional level.
+I knew that professional artists play in sketchbooks and are dedicated to the practice, so I began trying to build a habit.

 In the four+ years since, I have continued to struggle to build a consistent sketchbook practice, though I have found lots of traction and made lots of work.
-Here are a couple of links to show some of what I have produced:
+You can explore some of my sketchbooks by clicking on:

 -Liz